oracle/cloud-native-devops-workshop/common/request.for.trial.md

 ![](../common/images/customer.logo.png)
 ---
-# ORACLE Cloud-Native DevOps workshop #
+# ORACLE Touch the Cloud workshop #

 ## How to request for trial ##